About this subject

 - Building enclosure and materiality;

-- Current industry practice;
+- Current industry practice and innovation.

 Intended learning outcomes